influxdata/docs-v2/content/influxdb/cloud/upgrade/from-v2.md

     influx export all --active-config oss | influx apply --active-config cloud
     ```

-- **To migrate _specific resources_ from an InfluxDB OSS organization to an InfluxDB Cloud organization**:
+- **To migrate _specific resources_ from an InfluxDB 2.x organization to an InfluxDB Cloud organization**:
   Use the [`influx export` command](/influxdb/cloud/reference/cli/influx/export/)
   with lists of specific resources to export or the [`influx export all` command](/influxdb/cloud/reference/cli/influx/export/all)
   **with filters**.
 Pipe the output into the [`influx apply` command](/influxdb/cloud/reference/cli/influx/apply/).